 Transparency and credibility of elections increased through parallel vote counting in one municipal by-election.

 The EISA Mozambique office assisted the Electoral Observatory, a coalition of domestic observation organisations, in conducting a full parallel count in the municipal by-election in the city of Inhambane on April 18 2012.
 The parallel count covered all 54 polling stations and the processing of results was concluded by midnight, 6 hours after the closing of the polls.
 The parallel count results confirmed the official results released later on April 19 by the EMB.
 There were only two parties competing in the election: the ruling Frelimo party, which won the election, but went from 91% in 2008 to 78.5% in 2012, and the newcomer MDM, which got 21.5% of the vote, against 9% that the combined opposition obtained in 2008.

-EISA's Elections and Political Processes, as part of it's support for political party poll watching and to civil society electoral initiatives, organized a series of training of election observers in a number of African states that were inclusive of Mozambique, Chad, Kenya, Madagascar, South Africa and Zimbabwe.
+EISA's Elections and Political Processes, as part of it's support for civil society electoral initiatives, organized a series of training of election observers in a number of African states that were inclusive of Mozambique, Chad, Kenya, Madagascar, South Africa and Zimbabwe.
 The training was aimed at preparing a pool of observers who may be called upon to participate in future observer missions (EOMs) during elections.

 The workshops were attended by representatives of Civil Society Organizations (CSOs), Electoral Management Bodies (EMBs) and political parties.
 Over 300 observers in total were trained in the workshops that took place in these countries.
 The aim of involving all of the mentioned individual groups is to further improve the structure of elections, and to enhance election education in African countries and its citizens.

 EISA continued to strengthen its partnership with the Mozambican Electoral Observatory and provide leadership in civil society efforts to increase electoral credibility and transparency.